 - Hospital treatment recommended by your GP

-This, however, does not include cost of prescribed medicines or other GP services such as travel vaccinations, dental, and optical treatments.
+This, however, does not include the cost of prescribed medicines or other GP services such as travel vaccinations, dental, and optical treatments.

 Wow, Okay So How Do I Get Access To The National Health Service (NHS)?